ssj365/3715-Group-9-Project/README.md

 URL to alternate for hardcoded JSON files: https://github.com/BryPo13/3715

-URL to alternate for global storage test (just in case our web application's global storage does not run correctly): https://github.com/fmmr32/cs3715project
+URL to alternate for global storage test (this is a working prototype for a small form ): https://github.com/fmmr32/cs3715project

 Our application is a university website that can be used by multiple students.
 Some of the main features include: